-Fox Obtains Vile Messages Between Two of Mueller’s Team Members
+Fox Obtains Vile Messages Between Two of Mueller's Team Members - www.independentsentinel.com

 “America will get what the voting public deserves,” said Strzok, to which Page responded.
 “That’s what I’m afraid of.”

-Strzok, who was an FBI counterintelligence agent, was reassigned to HR but he was in charge of all the key cases before the FBI and he changed the language in the charges against Hillary to one that held no legal culpability.
+Strzok, who was an FBI counterintelligence agent, was reassigned to HR but he was in charge of all the key cases before the FBI involving Hillary Clinton and Donald Trump .
+He changed the language in the charges against Hillary from “grossly negligent” to “extremely careless”.
+The latter that held no legal culpability.

-Stroke called Martin O’Malley “a freak show.”
+Strzok called Martin O’Malley “a freak show” and criticized other candidates.

 On Election Day, Strzok expressed his dismay at seeing a map showing Mr. Trump winning — he called it “f*****g terrifying,” and a week after the election, Strzok and Page were also alarmed to see that Jeff Sessions was likely to be named attorney general.